 The production and ventilation shaft excavation material brought to the surface will be stockpiled separately (see Section 4.0 and Attachment 1 for stockpile construction details).
 This material will be characterized per NM MMD and NMED requirements to determine the leachability of acid or toxic constituents.
-If the material is inert it will be returned to the mine as engineered backfill for stability in mined out areas.
-If the material has the potential to generate acid or toxic conditions it will be loaded into highway trucks and transported off of the permit area to be disposed off-site.
+An initial characterization on samples from a borehole has been completed and is discussed in Section 5.4.
+The material will be returned to the mine during reclamation.
 The stockpile will be protected with diversion ditches around the stockpiles where necessary to minimize storm water runon erosion and contain any runoff from the stockpile.